mircoporetti/blog/content/blog/opinions-retro/index.md

 While the percentage output can provide insights, it must be interpreted cautiously to avoid slowing down progress without real benefits or pushing teams in the wrong direction.

+#### Duplication in tests

+It's common good practice to remove duplication in the codebase.
+It isn't when it comes to specific cases when it doesn't carry so much value.
+In my experience that's definitely the case with tests.
+Even if it's still good to do that, obsession with it can have more cons than pros.

+To give a couple of examples, it is sometimes better to refrain from removing variable duplication if it makes the assertions more meaningful, or to avoid the widespread use of parameterized tests if they become harder to understand and maintain

+Tests should be very easy to read when something evolves or it's broken.
+They should express their intent very clearly, reflecting the requirement.
+Finding a balance between less duplication and readability is really important in this case.

 ## Conclusion
 The main idea was to take a snapshot of some of my thoughts.
 I'm quite sure that some of them will change or at least will evolve a bit.